ant-media/ant-media-documentation/docs/guides/configuration-and-testing/webrtc-codecs.md

 1. **Enable H.265 in Configuration**
 H.265 support is disabled by default.
 To enable it, follow these steps:
-- Go to the advanced settings of the application & set
+- Go to the advanced application settings & set

 ```js
 "h265Enabled": true,